James Graham (actor): Career

 James began his career when he was a talent in ABS-CBN.
 In 2020, he starred as young Gabo Villarica in Make It with You (TV series) and as young Anthony Villadarez in Maalaala Mo Kaya: Altar in 2022.

 In 2022, he signed a contract in Sparkle (formerly GMA Artist Center).
 He was one of the nineteen artists debuted as "Sparkle Teens".
 He starred as Ivan in Wish Ko Lang! in the same year in his first TV guesting in GMA Network.
 He once later starred again in the show as Tony the next year.

 In 2023, he gained recognition when he was given the role of Louie Castor in the Philippine television crime drama series Royal Blood.
 In 2024, he reprised his role in Widows' War.

 James also guested in Philippine's adaptation of Family Feud, in Makiling (TV series) and in Pepito Manaloto: Tuloy ang Kuwento.
+He left show business to migrate in U.S.A.